bjackman/locali-ci/README.md

  - Make output results easier to reach.
 In particular at the moment if you have no hyperlinks support in your terminal you're basically out of luck.
  - Provide a way to quickly check that tests in your configuration actually work.
  - Need a way to delete stored results.

-Or do we?
+   (Or do we?
 If we had an error reporting mechanism then there would be no need for this since you'd just modify the configuration to adopt the error reporting, and in that case the cache would be invalidated anyway.
+But, also need to consider cases where something was wrong in the host system)
  - Support saving artifacts so the user can reuse or analyze them later.
  - Fix output format, probably have to implement a pager in `ratatui`.
  - Support bailing out more quickly if the worktree teardown is too slow.